In order to learn more about the people who visit our web site, we

 and Neopagans.

-We should repeat the survey with more options, including Islam, New
+- When we repeat the survey, we should include more options, including Islam, New

 Age, Eastern and Caribbean religions.